panaaj/pypilot-autopilot-provider/README.md

 # Signal K PyPilot Autopilot Provider Plugin:

+## About

-__Signal K server plugin for integrating PyPilot with Signal K server Autopilot API__.
+Signal K server plugin for PyPilot that enables commands to be sent by Signal K client applications via the Autopilot API .

+## Requirements

-_Note: This plugin should ONLY be installed on a Signal K server that implements the `Autopilot API`!_
+- Signal K server that implements the `Autopilot API`

----
-## Description

-This plugin integrates with PyPilot to act as a provider for the Signal K Autopilot API which provides services under the path `/signalk/v2/api/vessels/self/steering/autopilots`.

-**Note: The `pypilot_web` process must be running on the PyPilot host!**
+- `pypilot_web` process running on the PyPilot host

-The plugin requires the websocket connection provided by `pypilot_web` to communicate with PyPilot.

-Type `pypilot_web` in a terminal window to start the process.

----
 ## Configuration

+The plugin communicates with PyPilot via the websocket connection provided by the `pypilot_web` process so you will need to ensure that it is running.

 From the Signal K server `Admin` console:
 -  Select **Server** -> **Plugin Config**